TheBigRoomXXL/tinyfeed/README.md

   -h, --help                 help for tinyfeed
   -i, --input string         Path to a file with a list of feeds.
   -I, --interval int         Duration in minutes between execution.
-Ignored if not in daemon mode. (default 1440) -l, --limit int            How many articles to display (default 256) -n, --name string          Title of the page. (default "Feed") -o, --output string        Path to a file to save the output to.
+Ignored if not in daemon mode. (default 1440) -l, --limit int            How many articles to display in total (default 256) -L, --limit-per-feed int   Maximum number of articles to display per feed (default 256) -n, --name string          Title of the page. (default "Feed") -o, --output string        Path to a file to save the output to.
   -q, --quiet                Add this flag to silence warnings.
   -r, --requests int         How many simulaneous requests can be made (default 16) -s, --stylesheet string    Path to an external CSS stylesheet -t, --template string      Path to a custom HTML+Go template file.
-  -T, --timeout int          timeout to get feeds in seconds (default 15)
+  -T, --timeout int          Timeout to get feeds in seconds (default 15)
 ```

 ⚠️ When using a redirection directly, like in the example, your HTML page will be